dvarkin/rxdb/README.md

 #### SUB (TCP only)

-subscribe to changes of particular key
+Subscribe to changes of particular key.

       {